SoftUni-Internal/interactive-content/EN/05-SOLID/03-Open-Closed-Principle.md

 Not following the Open-Close Principle will lead to problems.

 **- Cascading changes through modules**
-  If we change the code in our class, everybody that uses this class will change their behaviour implicitly, it does not matter if the clients are  inheriting or declaring the class's object, changes to the existing code will lead to cascading changes down the line.
+  If we change the code in our class, everybody that uses this class will change their behaviour implicitly.

+ It does not matter if the clients are  inheriting or declaring the class's object, changes to the existing code will lead to cascading changes down the line.

 **- Re-testing**
+  Our code needs testing to validate it's correctness, this is an inevitable part of our jobs.
+  I
-  Our code needs testing to validate it's correctness, this is an inevitable part of our jobs, imagine if every time we want to add new feature and do it throgh changing our old code, we have to go through all the tests we have written for it and refactor them to make them valid again.
+  magine if every time we want to add new feature and do it throgh changing our old code, we have to go through all the tests we have written for it and refactor them to make them valid again.

 **- Logic depends on conditional statements**
   Some parts of our code depened on conditional statements logic, changing our old code may brake the conditional statements, changing the behaviour of our program, which may lead to bugs which will be hard to find.